DangerNoodle21/National_Capstone_Vision/README.md

 - time
 - smbus2

-#### Wiki For this project has the detailed breakdown of how the program works along various diagrams
+#### Wiki For this project has a detailed breakdown of this project.
+It is current being built.